mkabilov/pg2ch/README.md

 ### Status of the project
-Currently pg2ch tool is in active testing stage, as for now it is not for production use
+Currently pg2ch tool is in active testing stage, as for now it shall be not used in the production environment

 ### Getting and running